Bone Marrow Transplant (Stem Cell Transplant)

 What Is a Bone Marrow Transplant (BMT)?

-A bone marrow transplant (BMT) is a procedure that replaces unhealthy bone marrow – the tissue inside bones that produces blood-forming cells – with healthy bone marrow stem cells that should restore normal blood cell production.
+A bone marrow transplant is a procedure that replaces unhealthy or cancerous cells in the blood and bone marrow – the tissue inside bones that produces blood-forming cells – with healthy cells that restore normal blood cell production.

 What Are the Types of Bone Marrow Transplants?